 CHRIST was going to leave His little Church.
 His personal presence had been their joy, and delight, and glory.
 And more than that, He had brought them near to God.
 He had given them power over all the power of the enemy.
 He had guided and instructed them.
 He had been their comforter in persecution, their example in daily life, their strength in trial.
 His word and His example had been constant fuel to their zeal for the Kingdom of God.
-And yet they were soon to be bereft of Him who was now their all in all.
+And yet they were soon to be bereft of Him, who was now their all in all.

 Fiery trial awaited them.
-The World, the Flesh, and the Devil would do their utmost against them.
-The World had persecuted their Lord because He testified against it.
+The world, the flesh, and the devil would do their utmost against them.
+The world had persecuted their Lord because He testified against it.
 It would persecute them if they testified against it; or it would try to modify their testimony.
-The Flesh had been strong in them whilst their Lord had been with them.
-How much more would it prevail now?
+The flesh had been strong in them whilst their Lord had been with them.
+How much more would it prevail now ?
 Satan would do his utmost to stamp out the Kingdom of God.
-How could that little Church hope to be successful against such odds?
+How could that little Church hope to be successful against such odds ?

-We are in exactly the same position.
+We are exactly in the same position.
 The same dangers confront us.
-The same mighty foes are sure to attack all who range themselves under Christ's banner, and really mean whole-heartedly to bear His name in this world.
-The enemy is just as cruel, and as clever, and as strong now as he was in the first century.
-Is it possible to stand our ground?
-Can we be victorious?
-When we remember Satan's power and resources, is it not utterly absurd to think of continuous victory?
+The same mighty foes are sure to attack all who range themselves under Christ's banner and really mean wholeheartedly to bear His name in this world.
+The enemy is just as cruel, as clever and as strong now as he was in the first century.
+Is it possible to stand our ground ?
+Can we be victorious ?
+When we remember Satan's power and resources, is it not utterly absurd to think of continuous victory ?

-May we not as well settle down, as most Christians do, with the expectation of frequent defeat?
+May we not as well settle down, as most Christians do, with the expectation of frequent defeat ?
 Well might we do so if we looked only at the power of our enemy.
 But looking to our Lord Jesus, who can fill us with divine power, we have no right to expect anything but continuous victory.

-But Christ expected His Church not merely to hold their own, but to actively push His cause until the kingdoms of this world become the Kingdom of His Father.
-He expected them to make successful inroads upon the kingdom of Satan, that precious souls might be saved from his power.
-He expected them boldly to march on for the salvation of the world, in spite of all that the priests and rulers could do to stop them.
+Christ expected His Church not merely to hold their own, but actively to push His cause until the kingdoms of this world had become the Kingdom of His Father.
+He expected them to make successful inroads into the kingdom of Satan, that precious souls might be saved from his power.
+He expected them boldly to march on for the salvation of the world in spite of all that the priests and rulers could do to stop them.
 And He expects it of us who form His Church now.
-The fact that for 1800 years Christians have failed in urging on the Kingdom of God, and have allowed souls to rush on to hell unwarned, is no excuse for us to do the same.
-We must get back to Apostolical Christianity in its supernatural power.
+The fact, that for 1,900 years Christians have failed in urging on the Kingdom of God and have allowed souls to rush on to hell unwarned, is no excuse for us to do the same.
+We must go back to apostolical Christianity in its supernatural power.
 Christ expects of us, as He did of them, that we will make it our first business in this world to rescue sinners, and He moreover expects us so to work that we shall be successful in their rescue.